snototter/viren2d/README.md

 # Computer Vision Results, but Nice-Looking
-This is a light-weight toolbox to easily visualize common 2D computer vision results (read: *detections, trajectories, and the like*) in both __Python and C++__ environments.
+This is a [Cairo-based](https://www.cairographics.org/) visualization toolbox for common 2D computer vision results (read: *detections, trajectories, and the like*) in both __Python and C++__ environments.
-Under the hood, `viren2d` uses the [Cairo graphics library](https://www.cairographics.org/), so visually unpleasing results will hopefully only be caused by questionable color/style choices :wink:.

 ## Roadmap
-* An initial version v1.0 will hopefully released in September 2022 (this is a hobby/leisure time project)
+* An initial version v1.0 will be released around September/October 2022
 * I would NOT recommend using this library/toolbox before we reach v1.0 (don't say I didn't warn you) - the API may change anytime (and I'm messing around in the main branch)

 I'm planning to support visualization of the following primitives/objects: